AustinCodingAcademy/PHPIntermediate/syllabus/02 Strings Functions Arrays.md

 >Encapsulating our procedural style code, into reusable units, is arguably one of the most important concepts in programming.
 >Arrays are one of the most useful and handy data structures that you will use almost every day in your life as a developer.
 >String manipulation is an important skill.
 We will become familiar with strings, searching through them, checking if a value is in a string, replacing values, formatting etc...
-With over 90 native functions, we will have plenty to keep us busy!
+With over 90 native string manipulation functions, we will have plenty to keep us busy!

 ***

 Strings
 -------
 Strings are very important in PHP.
-As a web developer you will find yourself using and manipulating strings more often than other tasks.
+As a web developer you will find yourself using and manipulating strings more often than other task.
 It is quite important that you understand the difference between simple and complex strings, concatenating, escaping, referencing, searching and formatting strings.
 Lets take a look at each one of these **important** string topics individually.